 [The general rule ensures consistency for inside and outside connectors, and handles multiple connections to the new component.
-For the simple case of no other connections involving these variables it can be explained as follows.
-If the existing side refers to an inside connector (i.e. a connector of a component) the new variable will copy its causality, i.e. input if input and output if output, since the expandable connector must be an outside connector.]
+In the simple case of no other connections involving these variables and the existing side referring to an inside connector (i.e., a connector of a component), the new variable will copy its causality (i.e., input if input and output if output) since the expandable connector must be an outside connector.]